LoginRadius/engineering-portal/content/identity/what-is-federated-identity-management/index.md

 ## How Does FIM Work

-Let's understand how federated identity management work with an example.
+Let's understand how federated id management work with an example.
 Let's assume your business needs to collaborate with a third-party.
 In the absence of a federated identity, you will need to set up an account on their website with a username and password to access their domain.

 So, when the consumer leaves, you will have to ask them to cancel the account and remove access.